thoughtspot/thoughtspot.github.io/_complex-search/about-moving-formulas.md

 permalink: /:collection/:path.html
 ---

 {% include note.html content="Formula Editor V2 is part of the Answer V2 feature set.
-You can turn Answer V2 on or return to the classic experience from the <strong>Data</strong> panel on the <strong>Search</strong> page.
-If you do not have the option to turn Answer V2 on, contact your administrator." %}
+Answer V2 is in <strong>Beta</strong>.
+It is off by default for ThoughtSpot Cloud clusters.
+To turn it on or off at a cluster level, contact ThoughtSpot Support.
+If an administrator enables it for your cluster, you can turn it on or off individually from the <strong>Data</strong> panel on the <strong>Search</strong> page.
+Answer V2 features currently only work on searches and Answers, on the <strong>Search</strong> page and on the <strong>Answers</strong> page.
+If you have Answer V2 on, the new version of the Formula Editor appears when you add a formula to a search, but not when you add a formula to a Worksheet." %}

 Moving formulas can be used to smooth out any irregularities in your data to easily recognize trends.
 The larger the interval you set, the more the peaks and